RUBYLNIK-training-center/materials/lectures/testing_rails.md

 ```

-Even thou this is a completely valid example, but the testing code itslef is boilerplate.
+Even thou this is a completely valid example, but the testing code itself is boilerplate.
 This is why for such obvious tests like validations and associations it's better
 to use a helper gem called ["shoulda matchers"](https://github.com/thoughtbot/shoulda-matchers).

 It provides a useful set of expectations to test validations and associations easier.
 E.g.